Cookies on this website

-The University of Oxford, as sponsor, is the data controller.
-This means that we, as the University of Oxford researchers, are responsible for looking after your information and using it properly.
+The Data Controller and the Sponsoring organisation for ASCEND is the University of Oxford.
+This means that we, as the University of Oxford researchers, are responsible for looking after your information and using it properly in accordance with the UK General Data Protection Regulation (UK GDPR).

-Information about people taking part in ASCEND comes mainly from the questionnaires that you completed on a regular basis during the trial.
-In addition, we may receive information from your GP or your hospital records about serious illnesses such as heart attacks, cancers or severe bleeding episodes.
+Personal information about people taking part in ASCEND comes mainly from the questionnaires that you completed on a regular basis during the trial (between 2005 and 2017).
+We may receive information from your GP or your hospital records about serious illnesses such as heart attacks, cancers or severe bleeding episodes.

 As a publicly funded organisation, we have to ensure that it is in the public interest when we use personally identifiable information from people who have agreed to take part in research.